 -->"Perhaps a younger version of myself wouldn't have been so reckless. ...I had been given some power, so I thought myself justice.
 Just as you are now...
 However, a certain man was able to strike down my selfish sense of justice.
 Ever since then, I have viewed others differently.
 I am even able to serve as a prosecutor only because of the support of those around me.
 Those like Detective Gumshoe, and all the other investigators.. and Kay too, of course.
 To be honest, I too was surprised by how much I changed..."

-** Later he refers to Phoenix less obliquely as "A certain ''friend''".
-Phoenix might not appear in these games, but let it not be said he doesn't have a presence of a different kind.
+** Later, he refers to Phoenix less obliquely as "A certain ''friend''".
+Phoenix might not appear in these games, but never let it be said that the Turnabout King doesn't have a presence of a different kind.

 [[folder:Ace Attorney Investigations 1]]